 The challenge here, then, is how to draw something that’s apparently undetectable.
 First I took a sketch out of my sketchbook from some years ago.
 It was simply a quick jot-down of ideas but as usual, I don’t spend a lot of time on the drawing – I tend to see how things go and rely on magic moments and accidents and hope for the best.
 I can already see the image.

 Be sure to check out these oil paint supplies and best oil paints guides (and the materials we've found below) if you need some new kit.
 Or keep reading for how to paint glowing colours with oil paints.

 01. Put your head in a book

-Here’s my sketch.
-I took this out of my sketchbook and photocopied it to roughly 16x12 inches.
+Here’s my sketch (inspired by the works of Caspar David Friedrich).
+I took this out of my sketchbook (if you need a new one, see the best sketchbooks guide) and photocopied it to roughly 16x12 inches.
 My inspiration of mood comes from looking at the works of Caspar David Friedrich, who had a special look to his sublime works.
 I get a lot of mileage working from these books of classical painting.
 I recommend that every artist looks at classical works to help develop their own style.